 The Standard (Agency) Assessment Process

 The standard assessment process has not changed fundamentally from CEAA 2012.
 The Agency still runs the process, and the basic elements seem similar.
 Of course, as discussed above, the scope has been broadened significantly under section 22.
 Timelines are shorter than under CEAA 2012, though with additional time for the planning phase, and a three year window for the provision of information by the proponent before the start of the assessment process.
 The general impression left in Bill C-69 is that the Agency will be more front and centre in the assessment, and the proponent will play more of a supportive role of providing information rather than carrying out a preliminary assessment, as has been the case to date in the form of proponent’s Environmental Impact Statements.
-While Bill C-69 does not use the term impact statement, it appears from the government IA Handbook that the proponent is expected to prepare an impact statement under section 19.
+Bill C-69 does not use the term impact statement.
+It appears from the government IA Handbook that the proponent may still be expected to prepare some version of an impact statement under section 19, but one that focusses on providing the information rather than an assessment of the information.
 The IA Handbook is available in PDF format through the following link: https://www.canada.ca/content/dam/themes/environment/conservation/environmental-reviews/ia-handbook-e.pdf.

-The provisions of Bill C-69, more generally, beyond the preparation of the impact statement and a general responsibility for federal authorities with expertise to help, do not delineate the allocation of responsibility for the gathering of the information needed, particularly in light of the much broader scope of the assessment, nor is Bill C-69 clear about the impact of information gathering (beyond the preparation of the impact statement) on the time limits for the assessment phase.
+The provisions of Bill C-69, more generally, beyond the proponent’s responsibility to provide information under section 19, and a general responsibility for federal authorities with expertise to assist, do not delineate the allocation of responsibility for the gathering of the information needed, particularly in light of the much broader scope of the assessment.
+Nor is Bill C-69 clear about the impact of information gathering (beyond the preparation of the impact statement) on the time limits for the assessment phase.
 Much of the scope of a particular assessment may now be outside the expertise of proponents.
-It remains to be seen who else will have responsiblility for ensuring adequate information is before the Agency on issues such as alternatives, impacts on Indigenous communities and rights, and social, economic and health impacts of proposed projects, and how this information will be gathered within the time frames permitted.
-Much of this information may be gathered in parallel with the proponent’s preparation of the impact statement.
-However, some of this work may arise out of the review of the information during the course of the assessment.
+It remains to be seen who else will have responsibilities for ensuring adequate information is before the Agency (or Panel) on issues such as alternatives, impacts on Indigenous communities and rights, and social, economic and health impacts of proposed projects, and how this information will be gathered within the time frames permitted.
+Much of this information could be gathered in parallel with the proponent’s gathering of information under section 19.
+However, this is not clear from the provisions of Bill C-69, and some of this work may arise out of the review of the information during the course of the assessment.